-Many students want to know what it’s like to experience a theological education online.
-Even though the online MAR program is designed to be flexible and convenient for students studying at a distance, Gordon-Conwell's online coursework is just as rigorous as courses taught on campus.
-Here’s what you can expect from the online learning experience.
+What is it like to receive a quality theological education online?
+Although the online MACM program is designed to be flexible and convenient for students studying at a distance, Gordon-Conwell's online courses are the same quality as those taught on campus.
+Here what you can expect from the online learning experience:

 - Courses are 14 weeks long.
 Some courses can be completed fully online.
 Other courses (web-enhanced) feature online coursework and a three-day residency (usually at the Charlotte, North Carolina campus) in the middle of the course.

 - Courses are highly structured, with assignments due every week.
 Reflecting the robustness of our online courses, students should expect to spend 10-15 hours per week per course on coursework.

 - Most assignments are asynchronous (that is, they do not require you to log on at any particular time), although some courses may contain some synchronous sessions.
 In this case, we accommodate multiple time zones.